-Like other items in the house which may contain flame retardants and formaldehyde, furniture is no exception.
+Like other items in the house that may contain flame retardants and formaldehyde, furniture is no exception.

 Not all of the flame retardant chemicals have safety data associated with them.
 However, chlorinated flame retardants such as Tris phosphate (TDCIPP) have been labeled as carcinogenic.
 These chemicals have been linked to real and measurable health impacts.

 In daily use, the chemicals do not stay in the furniture.
 They travel out of the products and collect in indoor dust where they can enter your body by being inhaled, ingested and absorbed.